1. Fork the Portfolios Repository and Clone your Fork

 - Your portfolio will be evaluated in the last week of the module.

-- A pull request with your submission must be made by 8 am the day of your portfolio review.
+- A pull request with your submission must be made by 2:30pm the day before your portfolio review.

 - Non-conforming formats, filenames, or directories will be rejected and your review rescheduled.